Special Info for these Crazy Times:

 A Disney supervisor confided in us that while they have increased the maximum attendance allowed in the parks, they have not increased manning to cope with it.

 Virus Reaction and Measures

 Temperature!!!
 Our last trip was in August/September and temperatures were in the very high 90s with real feels around 103!
-It was much easier (though not enjoyable) to wear masks this trip with temps in the high 70s and low 80s.
+This trip it was much easier (though not enjoyable) to wear masks with temps in the high 70s and low 80s.

 Almost all mask and social distancing measures we noted during our first trip are still in effect, with the new addition of signs in the theme parks and additional PA messages that guests not wearing approved masks properly will be asked to leave.
 We did not observe anyone being asked to leave in our 7 days there.

 Almost all cast members are now wearing plastic face shields (like you wore in shop in high school) over their full face and mask.
 Only a few did this our first trip.
-It is often very difficult to hear what they are saying causing you to have to get just inches from their face to hear them.
+It is often very difficult to hear what they are saying causing you to have to sometimes get just inches from each other in order to hear them.
 So much for social distancing… Put a Plexiglas shield in between and communication is often impossible.
 At the Beaches and Cream take out window both I and the cast member had to bend down and put our faces by the small pass through at the bottom of the plexiglas to talk to one another.

-One step in the right direction is the removal of signs outside Resort Hotel elevators stating no more than 4 people who share a room can ride together.
-And elevators now again are stoping on intermediate floors to pick up others, which they did not do last trip.
+One step in the right direction is the removal of signs outside Resort Hotel elevators stating only 1 party or no more than 4 people who share a room can ride together.
+And elevators are now again are stoping on intermediate floors to pick up others, which they did not do last trip.